 In Scandinavia, the magpie is also linked to Skadi, an ancient Norse winter goddess.

 In Mongolia, it was said that magpies could control the weather!

 In Korea, magpies are lucky – they are thought to bring good news or to invite good people into your life.

 In Western tradition, magpies do have a reputation for thieving and being attracted to shiny objects.
 Modern studies have found no basis in fact for this assumption – and while magpies are thought to be curious about any unusual object, there’s no evidence that they’re particularly attracted to shiny objects over duller ones, nor that they take or ‘steal’ these away to their nests.
-In fact, they may even be scared of shiny things!
+In fact, some people claim they may even be scared of shiny things!

 However, a 19th century French play may be the basis for this assumption about the magpie.
 ‘La Pie Voleuse’ (The Thieving Magpie) related the story of a servant sentenced to death for stealing the silverware, where it was actually the master’s pet magpie who was the culprit.

 Rossini’s opera ‘La Gazza Ladra’ (The Thieving Magpie) took up the same story with an unfortunate young girl executed as a thief while a magpie was actually the guilty party – although we might now see him as the victim of this seemingly baseless rumour!